 In 1935 a journalist by the name of H. J. Massingham wandered on foot over the chalk hills of southern England.
 He described his journey in 'The English Downland'.

-The first of the two images is a relief map of southern and eastern England, with the route so far marked in red.
+The first image is a relief map of southern and eastern England, with the main areas of chalk outlined in grey.
+The second shows the route so far.

 The largest area of chalk downland lies in Wiltshire, spilling across the border into Hampshire.
 From the main body a broad ridge runs south-west down into Dorset.
 Two longer arms, the North Downs and the South Downs, embrace the Weald.